Mushi-mushi/mushi-mushi.github.io/_posts/2020-02-09-a-new-foe-has-appeared.markdown

 C2
 --
-Finally we can also see that the RAT is using Twitter as a C2:
+Finally, we can also see that the RAT is using Twitter as a C2:

 {% highlight python%}
 def mjhd(name=tw):